shaliulab/idtrackerai/README.md

 ## Open idtracker.ai

 If the installation succeed correctly you can test the system by launching the GUI.
-Open a terminal (Anaconda Prompt in Windows machines) and activate the conda environment idtrackerai-env (idtrackerai-win or idtrackerai-win-nogpu in Windows machines)
+Open a terminal (Anaconda Prompt in Windows machines) and activate the conda environment idtrackerai-env (idtrackerai-win or idtrackerai-win-nogpu in Windows machines).

     source activate idtrackerai-env

+in the Anaconda Prompt you can activate the environment doing

+    conda activate idtrackerai-env-win

+or simply

+    activate idtrackerai-env-win

+Depending on the configuration of your *conda*, in linux systems you can also activate the environment running

+    conda activate idtrackerai-env

 Once the environment is activate launch the GUI